twilio/twilio-live-interactive-video/apps/web/README.md

 If you want to use `yarn` to install dependencies, first run the [yarn import](https://classic.yarnpkg.com/en/docs/cli/import/) command.
 This will ensure that yarn installs the package versions that are specified in `package-lock.json`.

-## Install Twilio CLI

-The app is deployed to Twilio using the Twilio CLI.
-Install twilio-cli with:

-    $ npm install -g twilio-cli

-Login to the Twilio CLI.
-You will be prompted for your Account SID and Auth Token, both of which you can find on the dashboard of your [Twilio console](https://twilio.com/console).

-    $ twilio login

-This app requires an additional plugin.
-Install the CLI plugin with:

-    $ twilio plugins:install @twilio-labs/plugin-rtc

-**Note:** If you have previously installed the `@twilio-labs/plugin-rtc` plugin, please make sure that you are using the most recent version.
-You can upgrade the plugin by running `twilio plugins:update`.
-The chat feature requires version 0.8.1 or greater of `@twilio-labs/plugin-rtc`.

 ## Deploy the app to Twilio

-Before deploying the app, make sure you are using the correct account on the Twilio CLI (using the command `twilio profiles:list` to check).
+Before deploying the app, add your Twilio Account SID and Auth Token to a `.env` file in this directory (see [.env.example](.env.example) for an example).
 The app is deployed to Twilio with a single command:

-    $ npm run deploy:twilio-cli
+    $ npm run serverless:deploy

 This performs the following steps:

 - Builds the React app in the `src` directory
 - Generates a random code used to access the Video app
-- Deploys the React app and token server function as a Twilio Serverless service.
 - Prints the URL for the app and the passcode.

 **NOTE:** The Twilio Function that provides access tokens via a passcode should _NOT_ be used in a production environment.
 This token server supports seamlessly getting started with the collaboration app, and while convenient, the passcode is not secure enough for production environments.
 You should use an authentication provider to securely provide access tokens to your client applications.
 You can find more information about Programmable Video access tokens [in this tutorial](https://www.twilio.com/docs/video/tutorials/user-identity-access-tokens). **As a precaution, the passcode will expire after one week**.
 To generate a new passcode, redeploy the app:

-    $ npm run deploy:twilio-cli -- --override
+    $ npm run serverless:deploy -- --override

 ## View app details

 View the URL and passcode for the Video app with

-     $ twilio rtc:apps:video:view
+     $ npm run serverless:list

 ## Delete the app

 Delete the app with

-    $ twilio rtc:apps:video:delete
+    $ npm run serverless:remove

 This removes the Serverless app from Twilio.
 This will ensure that no further cost are incurred by the app.

-## Troubleshooting The Twilio CLI

-If any errors occur after running a [Twilio CLI RTC Plugin](https://github.com/twilio-labs/plugin-rtc) command, then try the following steps.

-1. Run `twilio plugins:update` to update the rtc plugin to the latest version.
-1. Run `twilio rtc:apps:video:delete` to delete any existing video apps.
-1. Run `npm run deploy:twilio-cli` to deploy a new video app.

 ## App Behavior with Different Room Types